Jwomers/burrows_wheeler_alignment/README.md

-burrows_wheeler_alignment
+Burrows Wheeler Alignment in Python
 =========================

-A python implementation of the Burrows Wheeler Alignment for DNA sequence matching
+This is a python implementation of the Burrows Wheeler Alignment for DNA sequence matching.
+I wrote this to better understand the BWA algorithm, and to practice my Python skills.